charlieroberts/interface.server.2/src/ApplicationManager.js.md

               }
               mapping.outputControl.on( 'value', func )
             }else{
-              console.log( "DESTINATION", destination )
-              throw 'A null destination was encountered';
+              console.log( 'A null destination was encountered for mapping ' + mapping )
             }
           })()
         }